 <h1 style= “color:green;font-style:italic”> Hello World!</h1>

-style= “color:green;font-style:italic” is a CSS code, which specifies the text colr as green and font style is italic.
+style= “color:green;font-style:italic” is a CSS code, which specifies the text color as green and the font style as italic.

 To understand CSS, you should already have a basic knowledge of HTML.

 If you want to study HTML, check out our HTML course.